hasibzunair/viptt-net/README.md

 <p align="center">
   <a href="#"><img src="./media/vipttnet.png"></a> <br />
   <em>
     Figure 1.
-Schematic layout of the hybrid CNN-RNN model ViPTT-Net.
+Schematic layout of ViPTT-Net.
 Given a 3D CT scan of arbitrary size, uniform resizing is performed across all dimensions using SIZ.
 Features are extracted from all the axial slices of the processed CT scan [1] to output a sequence of image features using a VGG-16 model.
-These sequence of image features are input to an LSTM layer followed by dense layers of 1024 neurons and finally 5 with softmax activation for the multi-class classification problem.
+These sequence of image features are input to an LSTM layer followed by dense layers with a final 5-way softmax for the multi-class classification problem.
     </em>
 </p>